Kong/docs.konghq.com/docs/search.md

 # Search

-The Search is powered by [DocSearch](https://docsearch.algolia.com/docs/what-is-docsearch/) v3 which is a a free and automated solution provided by Algolia.
+The Search is powered by [DocSearch](https://docsearch.algolia.com/docs/what-is-docsearch/) v3 which is a free and automated solution provided by Algolia.

 ## What gets indexed